vzool/docs/api/reference.md

 }
 ```

-#### Accept Users Invitation
+#### Accept User Invitation

+Accepts and enables an invited user using a JWT invitation token.

 ```http
 POST /[project]/users/invite/[token]
 ```

-Accepts and enable an invited user using an JWT invitation token.

 #### Track User

-Set the datetime and last Directus Web Application page accessed by the user.
-Last Access is used to determine if the user is still logged into the Directus Web Application, and Last Page is used to warn users when another users is editing the same item.
+Sets the last accessed page/datetime of the Directus App.
+This information is used to determine if the user is still logged into the Directus App and to warn when multiple users are editing the same item.

 ```http
 PATCH /[project]/users/[id]/tracking/page